How to Open a Smoke Shop: 5 Key Steps for Success

 • What is a conservative estimate of Year 1 sales?

-• What are your tobacco business’s assets, liabilities, equity?
+• What are your tobacco business’s assets, liabilities, and equity?

 • What are my financing needs?
 Where will these funds come from?